 I’ll have a thought in my mind, and the second that I go to act on it, it vanishes, like a fart in the wind.
 I’m told that this will get worse.
 I’ve not had any hot flushes yet, or have I?
 I’m throwing the quilt off during the nights and hoping that this is because the nights are getting warmer and not because of …….anything else.

 And if that’s not bad enough, i’m starting to get emotional, weeping at the silliest of things.
 I texted a male friend of mine to ask if this happens to guys and he told me how this week he wept over a plate of food which took him back to his youth.
 Is this the same he asked????

-I am guessing that this is age related, yet another thing fab forty women have to deal with, part of the peri pause I have learned it is called – the getting ready for the next phase of life.
+I am guessing that this is age related, yet another thing fab forty women have to deal with, is the peri pause, I have learned it is called – the getting ready for the next phase of life.
 Oh joy!

 I leave it there as I have an appointment at 2 and the reminder I have set to remind me not to forget, is beeping away.
 I must also remember to put a tampon or two in my bag, as I have no idea where the fuck my period is….

 So Valentine’s day will soon be upon us.
 The ridiculous shiny red tat adorns the shelves of all supermarkets and now Poundland, the business which prides itself on being cheap, has decided to give Tiffany’s a run for their money by selling engagement rings.

 How they must have laughed during the marketing meeting when the idea was pitched; never in their wildest dreams did they image that they would sell 20,000 with still a few more days to go .
 At most they would have hoped that the publicity would bring the curious into the store.